-These fonts tend to be divided between more formal or casual looking options.
-You’ll often see formal script fonts used for black-tie events, while casual script fonts can be used to dress-up just about any type of brand.
+These fonts tend to be divided between more formal or casual-looking options.
+You’ll often see formal script fonts used for black-tie events, while casual script fonts can be used to dress up just about any brand.

 While some script fonts can be highly decorative and more feminine, others can look more loose and retro.
 Brands like Ray Ban, Kellog’s, Sharpie, and Kleenex use cursive fonts in their logos.